lucapette/fakedata/README.md

 # Overview

-Here is a list of examples to get a feeling of how `fakedata` works
+Here is a list of examples to get a feeling of how `fakedata` works.

+You can specify the name of generators you want to use:

 ```sh
 $ fakedata email country